PetrosKataras/stardust/README.md

 1. Recursively clone stardust and dependencies :
 `git clone --recursive git@github.com:PetrosKataras/stardust.git`

-2. Install dependencies and compile openFrameworks as per usual.
+2. Install dependencies (Linux) and compile openFrameworks.

+Linux:
 `cd $STARDUST_ROOT/libs/openFrameworks/scripts/linux/ubuntu && ./install_dependencies.sh`
 `cd $STARDUST_ROOT/libs/openFrameworks/scripts/linux && ./compileOF.sh`
+MacOS X:
+`cd $STARDUST_ROOT/libs/openFrameworks/libs/openFrameworksCompiled/project && make`

 3. Compile and install Equalizer and dependencies :

+Linux:
 `cd $STARDUST_ROOT/utils/linux && ./install_EQ_dependencies.sh`
 `cd $STARDUST_ROOT/utils/linux && ./build_EQ.sh`
+MacOS X:
+Install [brew](http://brew.sh/) and run on a terminal:
+`cd $STARDUST_ROOT/utils/osx && ./install_EQ_dependencies.sh`
+`cd $STARDUST_ROOT/utils/osx && ./build_EQ.sh`

-4. Compile and optionally install ( run make followed by make install ) stadust:
+4. Compile and optionally install ( run make followed by make install ) stardust:
 `cd $STARDUST_ROOT && make`

-The default install path for stardust is under `$STARDUST_ROOT/install`.
+The default installation path is under `$STARDUST_ROOT/install`.

 After building stardust you should be ready to compile and run the examples.
 The only requirement is to set `Stardust_DIR` to point to the directory where stardust produced its export configuration files.

-If you have installed stadust with `make install` then `Stardust_DIR` should point to `$INSTALL_PREFIX/share/stardust/cmake` .
+If you have installed stardust with `make install` then `Stardust_DIR` should point to `$INSTALL_PREFIX/share/stardust/cmake` .
 If you haven't installed stardust you can simply point `Stardust_DIR` to the directory where it was built.

 You can change this and any other project variable with the cmake tool of your choice or by just specifying command line options.